-Pearl Jam’s album preview, Brandi Carlile’s show: Behind the scenes with the Seattle contingent during Grammy week
+Behind the scenes in L.A. with Brandi Carlile, Pearl Jam and the rest of Seattle’s stars in the lead-up to the Grammy Awards

 Before the playback begins with Vedder leading the room in a ceremonial tequila toast, he offers a few words about the record he describes as having a layered, multidimensional sound — hence the Dolby Atmos system.
 Of the creative process, Vedder says: “You’re always searching for a little sort of magic. … To say that there was some magic” in this record would display “more self-confidence than I’ve had in my entire life.”
 Though he seems to believe there is.

 Without drawing too many conclusions from a single listen, much of “Gigaton” feels like new terrain for the Rock & Roll Hall of Famers.
 At times there are hints of post-punk, warbly psych licks, spaced-out synth sounds, as well as Who-vian stadium thunder that wouldn’t sound out of place on other Pearl Jam records.
-For those wondering, “Dance of the Clairvoyants” may reside on the outer edges of the band’s latest experimentations.
+For those wondering, “Dance of the Clairvoyants” may reside on the outer edges of the band’s latest experiments.

-As the album blasts through the arsenal of speakers, Vedder sits in a reserved section with one of his daughters, Republic Records honcho Monte Lipman and others, hunched over listening intently.
-Midway through, Vedder briefly works the room with the aura of a rock-sage beach poet whose often cryptic lyrics feel like they contain clues that could lead us to a better understanding of ourselves and the world.
+As the album blasts through the arsenal of speakers, Vedder sits in a reserved section with one of his daughters, plus Republic Records honcho Monte Lipman and others, hunched over listening intently.
+Midway through, Vedder briefly works the room with the aura of a rock-sage beach poet.
 But for a while there, he was just a convivial dude with a tequila bottle needing to be killed, coaxing people to drink at 3 o’clock in the afternoon.

 “I’ve toasted [with] a lot of you,” he says after the listening session comes to a close.
 “I’ve never had that much tequila in the middle of the afternoon.”